 In the fall of 2008 the USA is headed into its greatest economic recession since the Great Depression.
 Caution is thrown to the wind and Doane quadruples Doane Paper's product offerings from the single writing pad to the small writing pad, idea journal and utility notebook.
 During this time a strong bond is formed with the pen review blog; The Pen Addict.
 The Pen Addict unofficially agrees to utilize a Doane Paper writing pad for its pen reviews thus greatly increasing the exposure of Doane Paper to writing instrument aficionados.

 2009 starts off with a cherry bomb bang when the men's product site uncrate writes a post on Doane Paper's Black Utility Book.
 Because of the uncrate post Doane Paper has more orders in the first 3 months of 2009 than the previous 3 years combined.
-Other men's product blogs began to take note of the DP movement with Gear Patrol and Kempt kindly writing product posts.
+Other men's product blogs began to take note of the DP movement with Gear Patrol and A Continuous Lean kindly writing product posts.

 Doane Paper's first custom project takes shape with the storied boot maker Red Wing Shoes in 2010.
 A chipboard stock cover utility notebook is constructed for Red Wing's Heritage Collection with a vintage illustration of Red Wing's headquarters on the cover.
-Since its collaboration with Red Wing - Doane Paper has gone on to do custom work for uni-ball pens, the Colorado board of tourism, UNIONMADE and the XL Group.
+Since its collaboration with Red Wing - Doane Paper has gone on to do custom work for uni-ball pens, the Colorado board of tourism, and UNIONMADE.
 In September of 2010 the Doane Paper Daily Arsenal Kit receives a very respectable 8 out of 10 review from WIRED.

 Doane taps the shoulder of famed Brooklyn based Alphastructaesthetitologist; Jon Contino to collaborate on a limited run of Utility Notebooks that incorporate his unmistakable hand-lettering artistry at the beginning of 2011.
 Doane Paper also forges a new path into leathergoods accessories with the debut of the DP Leatherworks line.
 The line is constructed out of Horween Leather, is made in the USA and includes 3 pieces.